hychen-naza/Robot_Safe_Navigation/README.md

 ## Acknowledgments
 Part of the simulation environment code is coming from the course CS 7638: Artificial Intelligence for Robotics in GaTech.
-We get the permission from the lecturor Jay Summet to use this code for research.
+We get the permission from the lecturor Jay Summet to use this code.